Domestic Student Health Insurance Information

 - Remember, you don't need insurance to be seen at Student Health Services.

 - You can be seen at Student Health Services no matter what insurance you have.
 We can file with most insurance companies but you will need to check with your insurance to determine if we are in-network or out-of-network.

-- If you opt to purchase the UHCSR insurance, here are some additional resources that may be helpful.
+- If you opt to purchase the UHCSR insurance, here are some additional resources that

 Use the Health Insurance Marketplace to buy your own insurance plan: